tprrt/otfad_tool/README.md

 ---

-The Key scrambler, Key wrap and Encrypt Image tools can be build, with or without DEBUG enabled, individually or all tools can be build using make command.
+The Key scrambler, Key wrap and Encrypt Image tools can be build, with or without DEBUG enabled, individually, or all tools can be build using make command.

 - DEBUG not enabled